sbtrwt/jigsaw_game/README.md

 ### HOW TO PLAY
 - Player can click suffle button to start
-- Player can click and drag tile to desired loction
+- Player can click and drag tile to desired location
 - If all tiles in right place then you win.